 Three species of true bugs (Heteroptera) were found, all from the family Miridae and all previously reported from the higher elevations of Haleakalā.
-An Orthotylus species was abundant on mamane trees, a Sarona species was common on Pilo, Coprosma montana, and Opuna sharpianus (Kirkaldy), a low-land species was uncommon on shrubs.
+An Orthotylus species was abundant on mamane trees, and two Sarona species were common on Pilo (Coprosma Montana).

-Three species of Homoptera were also observed, including an indigenous species of Nesosydne (family Delphacidae).
-Others were a species of leaf hopper (family Cicadellidae), and a species of the family Psyllidae.
+Two species of Homoptera were also observed, including the indigenous species Nesosydne (family Delphacidae), and Nesophrosyne (family Cicadellidae).